yorkedegg/tonic/README.md

 2. `python3 tools/3dst2png.py <that folder> plugins/TonicJava/skins` — converts all 600ish skins to pngs and writes an index. it also rebuilds the ones that use their own 3ds-only model so they fit java's model
 3. put a mineskin api key in config.yml (`mineskin-key`). java clients only accept skins signed by mojang, and mineskin does the signing. each skin is signed once, the first time someone wears it, and cached forever after

-## how it actually works

-short version. the long version is [FINDINGS.md](FINDINGS.md).

-- the game talks to the 3ds's local wireless service (nwm::UDS) through about 155 inlined syscall sites. tonic3ds patches every one of them with a small veneer, works out at runtime which handle is the UDS one, and answers the UDS commands itself: a scan gets a beacon back, a connect gets a connect-ok, and packets go over a tcp tunnel instead of the radio
-- it also neutralises the one ndm call that would switch the radio to local mode and drop wifi
-- tonicjava speaks the game's flavour of mcpe (raknet, zlib batches, an mcpe 0.x/1.0 era dialect) to the tunnel. for every 3ds it logs a java client into the server through floodgate's handshake, and that bot's view of the world is what the 3ds sees
-- the 3ds's moves, digs and places are done server side (teleport, breakNaturally, setType). a real player is subject to spawn protection and movement checks, and being puppeted from a 3ds sets all of those off, so the plugin just does it itself
-- drops, other players, and other 3ds players get mirrored back to the 3ds

 ## stuff that doesn't work (yet)